smart-on-fhir/fhir-bulk-data-docs/export.md

 All exchanges described herein between a client and a server MUST be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246).
 Use of mutual TLS is OPTIONAL.

 With each of the requests described herein, the client MUST provide proof of authorization.
 Implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/authorization.md).
-Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS and pre-signed URLs to Amazon S3 buckets.
+Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS or signed URLs.

 ## Request Flow